kindtek/devels-playground/README.md

 ### Docker in Docker (DIND) - the holy grail.

 #### You will now be able to run nested virtual systems with Docker-in-Docker.
 This is not easy to set up on your own.
-This image is the default image installed by the Devel's Playground.
+This image is the default image installed by the devel's playground.
 It is reasonably lightweight at just under 700MB.
 This has most everything you need as a developer

 ---